 To encourage pupils to respect the fundamental British values of democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs.
-We ensure that partisan political views are not promoted in the teaching of any subject in the school and where political issues are brought to the attention of the pupils, reasonably practicable steps have been taken to offer a balanced presentation of opposing views to pupils

-To contribute to children being healthy, safe, enjoying and achieving, making a positive contribution and achieving economic well-being.
+We ensure that partisan political views are not promoted in the teaching of any subject in the school and where political issues are brought to the attention of the pupils, reasonably practicable steps have been taken to offer a balanced presentation of opposing views to pupils To contribute to children being healthy, safe, enjoying and achieving, making a positive contribution and achieving economic well-being.
 The school will ensure that parents have an understanding of the responsibility placed on staff for child protection by setting out its obligations in the school prospectus.
-The school's child protection policy is made available to parents on request and published on the school website.
-Implementation, Monitoring The Designated Safeguarding Lead will ensure that the school's child protection policy is put on and Review of the Safeguarding and child the agenda of the Governing Body once a year protection Policy for discussion, monitoring, review and renewal.
+The child protection policy is made available to parents on request and published on the school website.
+The Designated Safeguarding Lead will ensure that Implementation, Monitoring and Review of the the child protection policy is put on the agenda of the Safeguarding and child governing body once a year for discussion, protection Policy monitoring, review and renewal.
 In this way the Governing Body authorises the DSL for Child Protection to carry out his/her responsibilities as outlined in the statutory guidance